rlridenour/old-blog-2/content/post/2017-11-30-ethics-of-war-handout.md

 **Deontological Pacifism**: War is always intrinsically wrong, regardless of its consequences.

+### Doctrine of Double Effect ###

+War, then, could be permissible, even if we know that innocent lives will be lost, if

+1. Taking innocent life is not the reason that we go to war,
+2. The lives that are saved are proportionally greater than the lives that will be lost,
+3. Taking innocent life is not the means to saving lives, and
+4. Saving lives is otherwise permissible.

 ## Just War ##

 ***Jus ad bellum***: Conditions that determine when a state can justly go to war.